 Follow Us On:

-Hussain Shaheed Suhrawardy was a Pakistani left-wing statesman of Bengali origin, and was amoung the Founding Fathers of modern-day Pakistan.
+Hussain Shaheed Suhrawardy was a Pakistani left-wing statesman of Bengali origin and was among the Founding Fathers of modern-day Pakistan.
 He was elected as the fifth Prime minister of Pakistan and served from 1956 to 1957.

 After the emergence of Pakistan, Suhrawardy was elected as a Member of the first Constituent Assembly of Pakistan in 1949.
-He then became Minister for Law, during the reign of second Constituent Assembly of Pakistan, in December 1954, and after one year, in 1955 he became the Leader of the Opposition to a coalition Government.
+He then became Minister for Law, during the reign of the second Constituent Assembly of Pakistan, in December 1954, and after one year, in 1955 he became the Leader of the Opposition to a coalition Government.
 Although he was anti-communist, he was appointed to head a coalition government of Pakistan, as a Prime Minister in 1956.
 His initial targets were to resolve the energy crises, to remove economical disparity, and to build a massive military.
-At very first, he took initiatives to re-build and reform the military forces, to expand the defense infrastructure, to establish the plan of nuclear power against India, and to develop supply-side economics polices.
+At the very first, he took the initiative to rebuild and reform the military forces, expand the defense infrastructure, establish the plan of nuclear power against India, and develop supply-side economics policies.
 Suhrawardy was the first Prime Minister to visit China to strengthen Sino-Pak relations, and Pakistan-U.S’s long associated ties were the pioneer of his foreign policy.
-Despite his achievements, he was forced to resign under threat of dismissal by the President Iskander Mirza, after his failure to control the economic disparity, to initiate One Unit Program, and to control the influence of business monopoly in politics.
+Despite his achievements, he was forced to resign under threat of dismissal by President Iskander Mirza, after he failed to control the economic disparity, initiate the One Unit Program, and control the influence of business monopoly in politics.
 Suhrawardy resigned from his post on 10th October 1957.
 He died because of a chronic heart attack in Beirut, Lebanon, on 5th December 1963; his tomb is in Dhaka.